One of Europe’s most popular online gambling formats is now available on two NJ online casinos.

 At present, Betfair Casino features three Live Dealer games: blackjack, roulette, and baccarat.
 Golden Nugget Casino supports all the aforementioned plus Casino Hold’em.
 A variety of baccarat and blackjack side games are also available, as is Multiview Roulette — which is really just roulette with a few extra camera angles.

-Each site supports just one baccarat and roulette table, and that’s all that is necessary.
+Each site supports just one baccarat and one traditional roulette table, and that’s all that is necessary.
 One of the benefits of Live Dealer is that for most games, one table can theoretically host an infinite number of patrons.

 Blackjack is an exception to the rule.
 Because players of this game are active participants, with each receiving a unique hand, seating is limited to just seven players per table.

 As Live Dealer has grown in popularity, there has been increased demand for more blackjack tables.
-Luckily, Betfair and Golden Nugget have answered the call, with four blackjack tables now available at Golden Nugget, and three at Betfair.
+Luckily, Betfair and Golden Nugget have answered the call, with five blackjack tables now available at Golden Nugget, and three at Betfair.

 Even more tables, and the inclusion of a special side bet (more on that later) that will help to circumvent future overpopulation problems, are in the works.